multiversx/mx-chain-tools-go/trieTools/accountStorageExporter/README.md

 If everything is successfully, the map containing the key-value pairs from the address storage will be printed in the console and also written in the `output.json`

-Note that both the keys and the values and hex-encoded.
+Note that both the keys and the values are hex-encoded.

 ## How to use